JuliaLang/julia/doc/stdlib/base.rst

    Set the current working directory.
 Returns the new current directory.

-.. function:: cd(f, ["dir"])
+.. function:: cd(f, [dir])

    Temporarily changes the current working directory (HOME if not specified) and applies function f before returning.

 .. function:: mkdir(path, [mode])